13.6. The Object Detection Dataset¶

 read 100 validation examples

-We have ten images with bounding boxes on them.
-We can see that the angle, size, and position of banana are different in each image.
-Of course, this is a simple artificial dataset.
-In actual practice, the data are usually much more complicated.
+Let’s demonstrate ten images with their labeled ground-truth bounding boxes.
+We can see that the rotations, sizes, and positions of bananas vary across all these images.
+Of course, this is just a simple artificial dataset.
+In practice, real-world datasets are usually much more complicated.

 axes = d2l.show_images(imgs, 2, 5, scale=2)